PyLops/pyproximal/joss/paper.md

 with state-of-the-art algorithms already provided in the library.

 `PyProximal` heavily relies on and seamlessly integrates with `PyLops` [@Ravasi:2020], a Python library for matrix-free linear algebra and optimization.
+As such, it can seamlessy handle problems with millions of unknowns and inherits the interchangle CPU/GPU backend of PyLops [@Ravasi:2021].
 More specifically, `PyLops` is leveraged in the implementation of proximal operators that require access to linear operators (e.g., numerical derivatives) and/or least-squares solvers (e.g., conjugate gradient).
 Whilst libraries with similar capabilities exist in the Python ecosystem, their design usually leads to a tight coupling between linear and proximal operators, and their respective solvers.
 On the other hand, by following the